simply-TOOBASED/ctf-writeups/pwnable.kr/Toddlers Bottle/README.md

 }
 ```

 The vulnerability in this question lies with the `scanf` where the program asks to enter `passcode1` and `passcode2`.
 You're supposed to pass in an address of a variable as the 2nd parameter, but the actual variable is passed in instead.
 So when we run the program, if we type in a random string, we will get a segmentation fault, because the program is expecting our input to be a pointer to something in the memory.
 If we give it a pointer that points to nothing in the memory (an illegal memory location), we get a segmentation fault.

-As a result, we are probably not going to able to find a pointer that points to We can exploit this to our advantage as follows
+We can exploit this to our advantage as follows.